 Next Day, I woke up and enjoy my bath under a hot shower.
 I checked out my hotel and went to Ooty railway station.
-Ooty – Conoor Toy train journey is one of the best things to do in Ooty.
-There was a big queue for a ticket of this train and I get the ticket after standing 1 hour in the line.
-It was an amazing train journey to Conoor from Ooty in a toy train.
+Ooty - Conoor Toy train journey is one of the best things to do in Ooty.
+There was a big queue for a ticket for this train and I get the ticket after standing for 1 hour in the line.
+It was an amazing train journey to Coonoor from Ooty in a toy train.
 The complete way was covered by green grass, plants, and flowers.

 Coimbatore, Tamil Nadu-

 After Ooty, I went to Coimbatore.
 There are not so many places to explore in Coimbatore.
-I visited Adiyogi Big Shiva Statue there which is 30 km far away from city center.
+I visited the Adiyogi Big Shiva Statue there which is 30 km far away from the city centre.
 This is a big statue of Hindu’s Lord Shiva.
 There is a Yoga Centre also which is kind of an ashram.
 I visited there also.
 In this ashram, there is a holy pond, Shiva temple and much more.
 After spending my day there, I came back to Coimbatore city and booked a bed in the dormitory.
 It was quite cheaper than booking room.
 I got a deal of Rs.
 400 per bed per night in an Air Conditioned Room which have total 4 bed.
-Stay in hostel and dormitory is also a good option for the solo traveler.
+Stay in a hostel and dormitory is also a good option for the solo traveller.

 Kochi is also known as Cochin.
 It is the big city of Kerala.
 I stayed in a homestay in Kochi.
 I faced problems in finding Veg.
 Food in Kochi.
 I visited many beaches, Fort Kochi, Old Kochi and malls of Kochi.
-On my 3 days stay of Kochi, I face a strike also.
-In this kind of strike in Kerala, you will face the problem to finding food as I faced.
+On my 3 days stay at Kochi, I face a strike also.
+In this kind of strike in Kerala, you will face the problem of finding food as I faced.
 So be prepared or carry some snickers.
-I enjoyed a ride of the big ferry in just Rs 3 (From one bank to another).
+I enjoyed a ride of the big ferry at just Rs 3 (From one bank to another).
 After Kochi, I moved to Varkala.

 On my trip from Kashmir to Kanyakumari, I found the best beaches in Varkala, Kerala.
 There is two cliff in Varkala which are must visit the place of Varkala - North Cliff and South Cliff.
 I booked a hotel near the north cliff.
 I rent a bike (Honda Navi Gear-less Bike) in Varkala at Rs 350.
 I visited all tourist points of Varkala after renting a bike.
 I also tried “Lungi” there (South Indian Dress).
 This was a very beautiful view I found from North Cliff.
 I also saw a point where the green river met the sea.
 It was really a precious view.
 I just sit there and enjoyed this view till half an hour.
 I also visited Angellona Fort and Light House.
 After exploring Varkala, next day I moved towards Kanyakumari.